ruhler/fable/tutorials/EntryPoints.md

 example of fble driver code: the `fble-test` program, which evaluates the program and discards the result.

-In tutorial 1 we wrote a program that computes the bitwise `AND` of two 4-bit bit vectors.
+In FirstProgram.md we wrote a program that computes the bitwise `AND` of two 4-bit bit vectors.
 Let's write some driver code that runs the program and prints out whatever `Bit4@` value is returned by the program.